 The Women's Support Group (WSG) called for the repeal of Section 365A (WSG 2011, p.
 10).
-The CEDAW Committee's Concluding observations on Sri Lanka, dated 4 February 2011, urged the Government to 'decriminalize sexual relationships between consenting adults of same sex' (UN CEDAW 2011, para 25, p.
+The CEDAW Committee's concluding observations on Sri Lanka, dated 4 February 2011, urged the Government to 'decriminalize sexual relationships between consenting adults of same sex' (UN CEDAW 2011, para.
+25, p.
 5).

-Rosanna, executive director of EQUAL, wondered about challenging the criminalisation at the United Nations Human Rights Committee (UNHRC) - as it was done in the case of Toonen v Australia (1994).
+Rosanna, executive director of EQUALGROUND, considered challenging criminalisation at the UNHRC - as happened in the case of Toonen v.
+Australia (1994).
 'But who is there to actually take on that challenge?' she said.
 'We are looking for that bright young person to come and give us a boost' (Flamer-Caldera 2011).

-Rosanna elaborated her organisational strategy in broad terms:
+Rosanna expanded on her organisational strategy in broad terms:

 Our organisational strategy is to gain the understanding and the support of the masses.
 Even if 365A changes today, even if it is overturned today and put aside, the attitudes and the perceptions of the people in general about homosexuality, that is not going to change overnight.
-In order for us to live a life that is equal and [a life] with freedom and dignity, we need to have a lot of people thinking 'this is okay' (Flamer-Caldera 2011).
+In order for us to live a life that is equal and [one] with freedom and dignity, we need to have a lot of people thinking 'this is okay' (Flamer-Caldera 2011).

 Indeed a decriminalisation initiative involves more than a legal intervention.
-It must be vigilant of socio-political circumstances and take a multipronged approach.
-This is echoed in the following section too, on Pakistan.
+It must keep a close eye on socio-political circumstances and take a multipronged approach.
+This is echoed in the case of Pakistan, outlined in the following section.